Family and friends of mass shooting victims hold candlelight vigil

 FRESNO, California.
-(KGPE) – The Fresno community is in mourning following a deadly mass shooting Sunday night.
+(KSEE) – The Fresno community is in mourning following a deadly mass shooting Sunday night.

-On Monday evening, the home where it happened transformed from a crime scene into a memorial as dozens held a candlelight vigil to remember the four men shot and killed.
+On Monday evening, the home where four people were killed transformed from a crime scene into a memorial as dozens held a candlelight vigil to remember the victims.

 “If I had known you were to leave me like that I should have come, I should have come,” said Kou Xiong’s uncle.